babatundelmd/ngx-toast-alerts/README.md

-  timeout?: number;        // Duration in milliseconds before the toast disappears clickToClose?: boolean;  // Whether the toast can be closed by clicking position?: 'top-right' | 'top-left' | 'bottom-left' | 'bottom-right';  // Position of the toast }
+  timeout?: number;        // Duration in milliseconds before the toast disappears clickToClose?: boolean;  // Whether the toast can be closed by clicking position?: 'top-right' | 'top-left' | 'bottom-left' | 'bottom-right';  // Position of the toast disableTimeout?: boolean; // Whether the toast should not disappear automatically }
 ```